lsoft/DpdtInject/README.md

 A lot of examples of allowed syntaxes are available in the test project.
 Please refer that code.

-Additional note: many binding methods per cluster (even in different compilation units) allowed to exist.
+Binding expressions are contained in methods marked with attribute `[DpdtBindingMethod]`.
+No argument allowed for that methods, and in fact they are not executed at all.
+Class with `[DpdtBindingMethod]`-methods should be derived from `DpdtInject.Injector.DefaultCluster`.
+This class should be `partial`.
+Many binding methods per cluster (even in different compilation units) allowed to exist.
 You can use this to split your bindings into different groups (something like Ninject's modules).

 ## Choosing constructor

 Constructor is chosen at the compilation stage based on 2 principles:

 0. Constructors are filtered by `ConstructorArgument` filter.
 If no `ConstructorArgument` has defined, all existing constructors will be taken.
-0. The constructor with the minimum number of parameters is selected to make binding.
+0. The constructor with the minimum number of parameters is selected to make a binding.

+Need to have a more complex constructor choosing algorithm?
+Let me know.

 ## Scope